milesj/figg/README.md

 prop = 456
 ```

-In the context of a language, these properties would be accessed as a key on an object or hashmap.
+In the context of a language, these properties would be accessed as a key on an object or hashmap that was returned from a parser function.
 Let's demonstrate this with JavaScript.

 ```js
 const cfg = parseFigg(`